Afonso0613/Afonso0613/README.md

 - 🎓 Master's student in **Engenharia Informática**, specializing in **Data Warehousing**, at Universidade do Minho
 - 🔬 Currently writing my thesis on a **sentiment-aware data warehouse** for the tourism/hospitality domain
 - 💻 Doing social media content and web development for **AllMed**, a dental clinic
-- 📊 Passionate about turning messy data into dimensional models, dashboards, and predictive insights
+- 📊 Passionate about turning messy data into dimensional models, dashboards and predictive insights
 - 🌍 Based in Braga, Portugal

 <br/>